PartyDAO/party-protocol/docs/governance.md

 A proposer should choose an appropriate `maxExecutableTime` and `cancelDelay`.
 The `proposalData` should be prefixed (like a function call) with a 4-byte `IProposalExecutionEngine.ProposalType` value followed by the ABI-encoded data specific to that proposal type (see [Proposal Types](#proposal-types)), e.g., `abi.encodeWithSelector(bytes4(ProposalType.ListOnZoraProposal), abi.encode(ZoraProposalData(...)))`.

-Once ready, an active member or delegate (someone with nonzero effective voting power) can call `propose()` with the proposal properties, which will assign a unique, nonzero proposal ID and put the proposal in the `Voting` status.
+Once ready, any member or delegate (someone with nonzero effective voting power) can call `propose()` with the proposal properties, which will assign a unique, nonzero proposal ID and put the proposal in the `Voting` status.
 Creating a proposal will also automatically cast the proposer's votes for it.

 ### Voting on Proposals